nuejs/nue/packages/nuejs.org/docs/index.md

 ## Tooling
 Development speed depends critically on feedback time.
 When you make a change, how quickly do you see the result?
-Nue provides universal hot-reloading that transforms the development experience:
+Nue provides universal hot-reloading that impacts your workflow quite a bit:

 [bunny-video]
   videoId: abb2cf75-c7f9-43e6-b126-8827d0c8721e